pirsch-analytics/docs/docs/api-sdks/api.md

 ```
 :::

-### Total Visitors and Page Views
+### Total Visitors, Page Views, and Members

-This endpoint returns the total number of visitors and page views.
+This endpoint returns the total number of visitors, page views, and team members.
 Responses are cached for up to 30 minutes.

 `GET /api/v1/statistics/overview`